petermunro/graphql-exercises/03-fragments.md

     > Note: Auto-complete doesn't work when using aliases in GraphiQL (bug?).
 Remove the alias temporarily to see the correct autocompletions.

 2. This can be rewritten, as there is duplication across the subfields.
 First, define a fragment that contains the fields you want to reuse, but don't execute the query yet:

         fragment orgFields on Organization {
-                path
+          login
-                id
+          location
-                url
+          websiteUrl
-                members {
+          membersWithRole {
             totalCount
           }
         }

 > You can choose the fragment name (I've chosen `orgFields`).
 > Fragments must specify the _type_ they apply to.
 This is
 > what the `on` clause does, and enables the fragment fields to be
 > type checked.

 Now apply this fragment by using the _spread_ operator (`...`) before the fragment name.
 Type the following query either before or after your fragment definition, and execute it:

     {
       first: organization(login: "facebook") {
         login
         ...orgFields
       }
       second: organization(login: "Netflix") {
         ...orgFields
       }
     }

 3. Now your turn.
 Retrieve the `User`s with `login`s "stubailo" and "gaearon", and the fields `login`,`lastName`,`createdAt`, `company`, `location` and `email`.
    Use fragments to reuse the common fields.